 The ultimate membership tool here, however, comes in the form of a plugin called OptimizeMember.
 It streamlines your entire business by implementing a systematic content delivery framework.
 Subsequently, you’ll be able to protect your content by restricting access and distributing it to members only.

-Come to think of it, this would be a perfect setup for online courses, book launches, and seminars.
+Come to think of it, this would be a perfect setup for online courses, product launch, book launches, and seminars.

 While you’re at it, you might want to integrate additional apps for a comprehensive membership sales funnel.
 OptimizePress 3.0 allows you to introduce ThriveCart and SamCart for creating member accounts, PayPal and Stripe for processing subscription payments, CRM systems for managing your members’ details, email marketing apps for keeping in touch with members, etc. The choice is yours.